Metals and Mining Industry Leaders

 Essential Energy Everyday

 Essential Energy Everyday, a joint initiative of Battery Council International (BCI) and the International Lead Association, increases awareness about the important role lead batteries play in our world.
 As a member of both organizations, Doe Run promotes public education about the importance of lead in powering our daily lives, new innovations for meeting future demand, and the environmental success of battery recycling.
 Battery recycling separates the lead, plastics and other materials within lead batteries, then repurposes those back into use as new batteries or other products.
-Battery recycling keeps 2.4 million tons of waste out of landfills.
+Modern, closed-loop battery recycling keeps 130 million lead batteries from landfills each year.
 Visit EssentialEnergyEveryday.com to learn more.

-The ALABC is a collaboration of lead producers, battery manufacturers, battery recycling companies, equipment suppliers and research institutions.
+CBI (formerly ALABC) is a collaboration of lead producers, battery manufacturers, battery recycling companies, equipment suppliers and research institutions.
 The international research organization improves lead battery technology for a variety of energy storage applications.
-Doe Run is a founding member and Tammy Stankey, Doe Run senior communications liaison, serves on the Executive Committee.
+Doe Run is a founding member and Tammy Stankey, Doe Run director of communications, serves on the Executive Committee.

 AIM is the oldest general business trade association in Missouri.
 They provide legislative advocacy, seminars and networking events that encourage a pro-business environment.
-Mark Yingling, vice president – environmental, health and safety, serves on the AIM board.
+Michael Montgomery, vice president – environmental affairs serves on the AIM Board.

 BCI unites representatives from businesses involved in the lead battery lifecycle, including battery manufacturers, battery recyclers, marketers and retailers, suppliers of raw materials and equipment, and industry consultants.
-Doe Run President and CEO Jerry Pyatt serves on the Board.
+Doe Run President and CEO Jerry Pyatt serves on the Board and several other company leaders serve on BCI committees.

 ILA is dedicated to serving lead producers and other companies related to lead and its use.
 ILA provides a range of services to support the safe production, use and recycling of lead.
 Doe Run is one of 40 member companies involved in the mining, smelting, refining and recycling of lead.
-Mark Coomes, vice president – human resources and community relations, serves on the ILA Board.
+Tammy Stankey, director of communications, serves on the ILA Board, as well as the material stewardship committee with Mike Montgomery, vice president – environmental affairs.

 ILZSG was formed by the United Nations to provide information on the supply, demand and international trade of lead and zinc.
 Doe Run’s zinc mining industry leaders often attend and present on industry trends at the annual conference as representatives of the United States International Trade Commission.

 IZA is the only global industry association dedicated exclusively to the interests of zinc and its users, helping to sustain the long-term global demand for zinc.
-Jose Hansen, Doe Run vice president – sales and marketing, serves as treasurer for the IZA Board.
+Jose Hansen, vice president – sales and marketing, serves as the treasurer for the IZA board of directors’ executive committee.

 MEC educates teachers and students about mineral and energy resources, the important role they play and how the industry sustains environmentally and socially responsible production.